-[Updated 10/28/21] Although many of our blogging friends enjoy traveling to Christmas destinations around the world, we personally prefer a classic Christmas at home with our families.
+[Updated 12/11/22] Although many of our blogging friends enjoy traveling to Christmas destinations around the world, we personally prefer to spend Christmas in the USA with our families.

 We really get into the Christmas holidays in the USA, embracing American Christmas traditions ranging from decorating our house (both inside and outside) with lights, wreaths, and garland to making homemade Christmas gifts.

 But now that my daughter is in college, we’ve begun to discuss other places to visit during Christmas (including seeing Mary’s dad’s family in New Jersey and Connecticut).

 So this year we decided to chat with some of our blogging friends to get their opinions on the best places to spend Christmas in the USA.